intotherealworld/singleton/README.md

 # Singleton

-This is a meta class which make a class as a singleton class
+This is a meta class which makes a class as a singleton class

 ## Usage
 ```python